dequelabs/Deque-University-for-iOS/.github/ISSUE_TEMPLATE/attest-support.md

 ---
 name: Attest Support
 about: 'Problems with Attest?
-This is the place for that, too. '
+This is the place for that. '

 ---